illinois-stat528/stat528sp24/setup.md

 You should have downloaded this document from the course website https://github.com/illinois-stat528/stat528sp24 or some other source.

-### Reproducible Documentation

-Here I mean that we will use good principles and software (R and RStudio) that allow anyone (with similar software) to be able to look at our input (.Rmd) and the code therein and re-create the same output (.html or .pdf) and come to the same conclusion that we did.
-To do this, we need to keep good notes in our code documents and version control can aid us.
-We will need to set R's random seed for every document that uses random number generation, so that the results are reproducible.

-Creating reproducible experiments is necessary for all scientific progress.
-Results that cannot be verified by a third-party should be viewed with skepticism.
-Data analyses and numerical simulations are no exception.

-Computer based assignments will be written in R Markdown.
-In case you were wondering, this is an R Markdown document.
-Hyperlinks like the one in this sentence can be [embedded in the text](http://rmarkdown.rstudio.com) using Markdown.
-Read the corresponding .Rmd file to see how this is done.
-[This reference contains a lot of useful information on Markdown syntax that will help you in this class](https://www.markdownguide.org/basic-syntax/).

 ### Version Control

 In this course, we will use Git and GitHub Enterprise.
 Git is one of several version control softwares.
 It allows users to save a document with time stamps and comments on what was changed in that document systematically.
 GitHub is a a cloud-based service that implements a Git repository hosting system.
 GitHub Enterprise is a Github service that we have thanks to our good friends in the Computer Science Department.
 We will discuss these topics in much detail throughout this document.